 There is far more to HSO than the formation of trans-2-nonenal precursors typically associated with a "cardboard" flavor.
 In fact, HSO should be thought of as both the loss of malt flavors, as well as the creation of staling compounds.
 Oxygen can react with a great number of compounds in wort, including aromatic malt phenols.
 These compounds posses fresh, pleasant flavors and aromas on their own, but upon oxidation they quickly polymerize to form bitter tasting polyphenols and tannins [3].
 Oxygen can also react with Maillard products from darker malts (such as caramel malt), altering their flavors by muting them or making them cloying.
-Unfortunately, copper, iron, zinc and manganese will accelerate the oxidization of malt compounds, and must be eliminated from the brewing system altogether.
+Unfortunately, copper, iron, zinc and manganese will accelerate the oxidization of malt compounds through a series of Fenton and Fenton-like reactions, and must be eliminated from the brewing system altogether.

 Professional, modern brewing systems such as those manufactured by Krones have a variety of measures in place to keep oxygen in check.
 All brewing water is degassed as a standard part of water treatment, and delivery pipes for malt can be purged with steam or inert gases, such as nitrogen.
-The malt and degassed water is mixed together inline in a non-aerating fashion with the use of a premasher, and modern mash tuns are often heated with arrays of steam jets from the bottom.
-Steam can be used to purge atmospheric air from the mash tun before the malt is pumped in, and vibrating mash agitation systems such as the Shakesbeer device produced by Krones can aid in knocking dissolved oxygen out of solution.
+The grist is milled in-line with the delivery pipe under a blanket of inert gas, and subsequently mixed in-line with degassed water in a non-aerating fashion with the use of a pre-masher.
+Filling always takes place from below, and modern mash tuns are not only closed, but often equipped with the ability to purge air using steam or inert gas like nitrogen.
+More exotic measures, like vibrating mash agitation systems such as the Shakesbeer device produced by Krones can aid in knocking dissolved oxygen out of solution.
 Indeed, Kunze recommends not only gassing the grist with nitrogen before dough-in, but even mashing under a blanket of nitrogen gas if possible [4].
+One of the most significant advantages a professional system has over a homebrew system is its size.
+As a 3-dimensional shape such as a cube is scaled up in size, its surface area increases proportionally to the square of its side length.
+However, its volume increases proportionally to the cube of its radius - this phenomenon is known as the Square-Cube law.
+A commercial-sized volume of 1,000 hectoliters of wort will have surface area to volume ratio nearly 20 times smaller than a homebrew-sized 20 liter volume of wort.
+Because the rate of diffusion of atmospheric oxygen into the wort is directly proportional to its surface area, this influx happens many times faster at the homebrew scale!